oberocks/obebs4-js/README.md

 ## Workflow

-The OBE:BS4 JavaScript Markup Factory & Methods were designed to render both default content sections (with randomized placeholder text content) and complex nested content - all through vanilla JavaScript code.
+The OBE:BS4 JavaScript Markup Factory & Methods were designed to render single elements, default content sections (with randomized placeholder text content), and complex nested content - all with standard JavaScript.

-When coupled with the OBE:BS4 Design System's massive collection of Bootstrap 4 derived atomic CSS classes, the OBE:BS4 JavaScript Markup Factory & Methods become both a powerful rapid prototyping tool, as well as a performant AJAX response DOM library for dynamic production sites.
+When coupled with the OBE:BS4 Design System's massive collection of Bootstrap 4 derived atomic CSS classes, the OBE:BS4 JavaScript Markup Factory & Methods become both a powerful rapid prototyping tool, a performant AJAX response DOM library for dynamic production sites, and a basis for an SPA without any shadow DOM.

 For sake of brevity and before digging in, let's assume the following boilerplate HTML is being used: